 For example, I always bring Mack’s Silicone Ear Plugs everywhere I go because I can be quite sensitive to noise while sleeping (especially snorers in hostel dorm rooms — YOU KNOW WHO YOU ARE).
 I also bring an eye shade in case there’s too much light in the room.
 My travel first aid kit is full of essentials to keep me comfortable so I don’t suffer a mental health dip.
-Don’t forget to bring more than enough of any medications you take to manage your mental health, as Kennedy Ryan reminds us in this article on how she manages her depression while traveling.
+Don’t forget to bring more than enough of any medications you take to manage your mental health.

 Journaling is a great strategy to manage any mental health issues while traveling.
 I like to bring a spiral bound notebook with a plastic cover.
 (Specifically, I’m kinda obsessed with Wilko’s A5 pink notebooks – so much so, I asked my friend to ship them to me from England!)